raihan0-hub/Dog-cursor-follower/README.md

 ## License

 Feel free to use, modify, and share this project.
-Add a license of your choice (e.g. MIT) if you plan to publish this repository publicly.